Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 It was agony

-again the following season for the team with Dwight Lodeweges as coach as they
+again the following season for the team with Dwight Lodeweges as trainer, as they

 fell short despite ending as league runners-up.
 The near misses with promotion